patternfly/patternfly-elements/elements/pfe-cta/README.md

 ## Attributes

-**`pfe-theme`**
+**`pfe-g-context`**
-Changes the context of the call-to-action to one of 3 possible themes:
+Changes the context of the call-to-action to one of 3 possible options:

 - `light` (default)
 - `dark`
 - `saturated`

-This will override any context being passed from a parent component and will add a style attribute setting the `--theme` variable.
+This will override any context being passed from a parent component and will add a style attribute setting the `--context` variable.

 **`pfe-priority`**
 Indicates the importance of this call-to-action in the context of the page.
 Will also influence how the call-to-action is styled.